talkable/talkable-docs/source/advanced_features/reg_ex.rst

    ignore query parameters of the original URL in a browser.
 Don’t escape with backslash, the pattern is already escaped for you.
 See examples below:

-   * Match URLs that contain “/share”:
+   * Match URLs containing “/share” path with optional query parameters:

      .. code-block:: text